michaeldorner/ByteBackpacker/README.md

 ### To-Do

-- [*] Find a solution for making sure, that `T` is a value type, but not a reference type
+- [x] Find a solution for making sure, that `T` is a value type, but not a reference type
-- [ ] Add documentation to the source code
+- [ ] Add documentation to the source code for a nice Xcode integration
-- [ ] Add more examples and how-tos
 - [ ] Add more test cases
+- [ ] Add more examples and how-tos if requested

 ### Acknowledgements